visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["How many", "How long", "How often", "How soon"],
                     correctAnswer: 1,
                     explanation: {
-                        correct: "ممتاز!
-'How long' تسأل عن المدة الزمنية.",
+                        correct: "Excellent!
+'How long' asks about time duration.",
-                        wrong: "خطأ.
-How long? (منذ متى؟ / ما المدة؟) تستخدم مع المضارع التام.",
+                        wrong: "Wrong.
+How long? (since when? / how long?) is used with present perfect.",
-                        grammar: "أسئلة المدة: How long + have/has + subject + past participle?",
+                        grammar: "Duration questions: How long + have/has + subject + past participle?",
-                        example: "مثال: How long have you studied English?
+                        example: "Example: How long have you studied English?
 How long has she lived in Riyadh?"
                     }
                 },
                 {